 \subsection{Gibbs Sampling with Two Variables}

-Gibbs sampling was introduced by Turchin \citep{turchin1971computation}, and later introduced by brothers Geman in the context of image restoration \citep{geman1984stochastic}.
+Gibbs sampling was first introduced by Turchin \citep{turchin1971computation}, and later reintroduced by the Geman brothers in the context of image restoration \citep{geman1984stochastic}.
 The Geman brothers named the algorithm after the physicist J. W. Gibbs, some eight decades after his death, in reference to an analogy between the sampling algorithm and statistical physics.

-Gibbs sampling is applicable when the joint distribution is not known explicitly or is difficult to sample from directly, but the conditional distribution of each variable is known and easy to sample from.
-A Gibbs sampler generates a draw from the distribution of each parameter or variable in turn, conditional on the current values of the other parameters or variables.
-Therefore, a Gibbs sampler is a componentwise algorithm.
-In our example from Section~\ref{sec:bayesian-approach}, given some data $\mathcalX$ and a probability distribution $p(\bbeta | \mathcalX, \balpha)$ parameterized by $\bbeta = \{\beta_1, \beta_2, \ldots, \beta_p\}$.
-We can successively draw samples from the distribution by sampling from
+Gibbs sampling is particularly useful when the joint distribution is not explicitly known or is difficult to sample from directly, but the conditional distributions of each variable are known and easy to sample from.
+A Gibbs sampler iteratively generates a sample for each parameter or variable, conditioned on the current values of all other parameters or variables.
+Therefore, it operates in a componentwise manner.